randyparrs/genlayer-explorer/README.md

 ### Contract Inspector

-Paste any contract address and instantly see the full decoded state, all available methods, and the contract transaction history.
+Paste any contract address and see the full decoded state along with all available methods.

 ### Transaction Browser

-Browse all transactions on the network with filters by status, contract, and time.
-Click any transaction to see the full execution trace including each validator LLM call and result.
+Look up any transaction by hash and see the full execution trace including each validator's LLM call and result.

 ### Validator Monitor

-Live view of all active validators, their assigned LLM provider, current stake, and recent voting history.
-See exactly how Optimistic Democracy reaches consensus on each transaction.
+Live view of active validators, their assigned LLM provider, and recent voting history.
+Shows how Optimistic Democracy reaches consensus on each transaction.

 ### Equivalence Viewer

-For each non-deterministic transaction, see side by side what each validator LLM returned and how the Equivalence Principle resolved differences between them.
+For each non-deterministic transaction, shows what each validator's LLM returned and how the Equivalence Principle resolved any differences.

 ### Network Stats

-At a glance metrics including total transactions, finalization rate, average consensus time, active validators, and current epoch.
+Basic metrics including current block, network status, and last update time.

 ---